2.9 Retrieval and indexing with mu4e

 If you have a large number of e-mail messages in your store, (re)indexing might take a while.
 The defaults for indexing are to ensure that we always have correct, up-to-date information about your messages, even if other programs have modified the Maildir.

-The downside of this thoroughness (which is the default) is that it is relatively slow, something that can be noticeable with large e-mail corpora on slow file-systems.
+The downside of this thoroughness is that it is relatively slow, something that can be especially noticeable with large e-mail corpora on slow file-systems.
 For a faster approach, you can use the following:

 (setq